Learn the legacy.

 Hector Xavier Beltran

-Hector graduated with an Associates of Arts in Business from San Jacinto College in 2017.
-He is currently pursuing his Bachelor Degree in Accounting at The University of Houston-Downtown.
+Hector graduated with an Associates of Arts in Business from San Jacinto College in 2017 and a Bachelor in Business at The University of Houston-Downtown in 2021.
 When he is not assisting families, Hector prefers to stay busy.
 He will often be playing softball, bike riding through Segundo Barrio, volunteering his time or simply spending time with friends.

 As an office manager, Hector provides peace, comfort and compassionate care to the many families served.